chris-hinds/spotify-tray-application/README.md

 ## Installing

-1.
+1. Clone the repo

 ```
 git clone https://github.com/chinds185a/spotify-tray-application
 ```

-2.
+2. Enter the directory and installing th dependanices using YARN or NPM

 ```
 cd spotify-tray-application && yarn install
 ```

-3.
+3. Start the application and the dev server

 ```
 yarn electron-dev
 ```

-4. The tray application will start and will also open the chrome developer tools.
+The tray application will start and will also open the chrome developer tools.
 If all goes well clcking on the new Spotify tray cion should open a small window with an input field to enter your Spotofy access token.

 This view has no styles yet and is only here as a temporary mesaue until I have implimented an authentication server to handle the auth flow.
 You can get your auth token from [here](https://developer.spotify.com/documentation/web-playback-sdk/quick-start/#)